jieyu-ng/LEGA/README.md

 ## An AI-Orchestrated Bill-to-Flexibility Platform for Malaysian SMEs and Community Energy Operators

-> **Turn every SME electricity bill into an actionable Energy Flexibility Passport.**
+> **The platform transforms existing electricity bills, basic business information and optional interval data into an Energy Flexibility Passport.**

 ## Team Information